amanojas/FirstWebsite/content/courses/example/example1.md

 ## What is Economics?

-People hear the word "economics"and they immediately think about money.
-If I had a nickel everytime someone asks me about the stock market when I tell them I study economics, I would be a millionaire.
+People hear the word "economics" and they immediately think about money.
+If I had a nickel every time someone asks me about the stock market when I tell them I study economics, I would be a millionaire.
 I reckon most of the economists would feel the same way.
-Of course that is not their fault.
+Of course, that is not their fault.
 Who doesn't want to get rich quick?
 Economics is not just about money.
-Economics is about making choices. an all encompassing definition of the field of economics is still used today given by [Lionel Robbins](https://en.wikipedia.org/wiki/Lionel_Robbins).
+Economics is about making choices. an all-encompassing definition of the field of economics is still used today given by [Lionel Robbins](https://en.wikipedia.org/wiki/Lionel_Robbins).

 <center>